hotosm/osm-fieldwork/docs/basemapper.md

 # Basemapper.py

-Basemapper is a program than makes basemaps for mobile apps, namely mbtiles, which are supported by many apps, and the sqlitedb format used by Osmand.
+Basemapper is a program that makes basemaps for mobile apps, namely mbtiles, which are supported by many apps, and the sqlitedb format used by Osmand.
 Both of these use sqlite3, with similar database schemas.
 Basemapper does not store anything in memory, all processing